SlipMage/dotfiles/README.md

 All credit for this method goes to [jaagr](https://github.com/jaagr/dots/blob/master/README.md).
 Documentation modified by [ecly](https://github.com/ecly/dotfiles/blob/master/.config/DOT_MANAGEMENT.md).

+This simple yet effective technique lets you track the files you care about and it doesn't require any tools other than git.
+The files will be kept at their intended location, without the need to create symlinks or copies.

 #### Management
 ---------------------------------
 Files are added to the repository by calling `dot add $HOME/.config/file` and when